What Is a Critical Control Point (CCP)? A Guide for Food Producers

 Identifying CCPs offers a variety of strategic advantages for food manufacturers seeking to maintain a high product quality and keep consumers safe from hazardous foods.
 These benefits include:

-• Reducing the risk of foodborne illnesses: By doing a risk assessment to identify and address hazards at every stage of the food production process, your food is much less likely to be exposed to the microorganisms that cause illness.
+• Reducing the risk of foodborne illnesses: Risk assessments help identify and address hazards at every stage of the food production process, reducing exposure to foodborne pathogens.

-• Less risk of recalls, lawsuits or reputation damage: With better food handling measures in place, your business will also face fewer problems that occur as a result of food safety issues.
+• Less risk of recalls, lawsuits or reputation damage: With better food handling measures in place, your business will face fewer problems related to food safety issues.

 • Strengthening consumer confidence: Taking measures to ensure safety results in customer loyalty and a positive reputation.